ghostos11/gaming_sql_analytics-/README.md

 The database will contain information about:

-- Players
 - Teams
+- Pro_Players
-- Games
+- Tournaments
 - Matches
+- rosters
-- Tournaments
+- Sponsors
-- Player performance
+- Team_Sponsors